 Monte Pellegrino is a hill that overlooks the city of Palermo and you can get to a viewpoint (either by hiking, driving or taking a public bus) to get some of the most spectacular views of the city below.

 It is especially lovely to be here as the sun begins to set and it can be incredibly romantic if you choose to go with someone you love.
-There is no denying that this is the perfect way to end your 2 days in Palermo.

 Day 3 – Day Trip to Monreale, Cefalu or Segesta